 So which method to use to force quit on Mac?

-We have provided five ways how you can force restart programs on Mac.
+We have provided five ways how you can force restart programs on your computer.
 Use the way most convenient for you.
-If your Mac often gets frozen, use Memory Cleaner from the MacCleaner Pro bundle, which allows you to clear RAM memory, speed up your Mac, and force reboot apps.
+If your Mac often gets frozen, use Memory Cleaner from the MacCleaner Pro bundle, which allows you to clear RAM memory, speed up your system, and force reboot apps.

 FAQs